-- o Competence in Biblical Hebrew and Biblical Greek - o Competence in the field of Old Testament studies - o Competence in the field of New Testament studies - o Familiarity with Systematic Theology - o Familiarity with Historical Theology
+- o Competence in Biblical Hebrew and Biblical Greek - Competence in the field of Old Testament studies - o Competence in the field of New Testament studies - Familiarity with Systematic Theology - o Familiarity with Historical Theology

-Students applying in the Systematic and Historical Theology and concentrations should be able to demonstrate (normally in conjunction with transcripted course work):
+Students applying in the Theological Studies (Historical or Systematic) concentration should be able to demonstrate (normally in conjunction with transcripted course work):

-- o Competence in Biblical Hebrew and Biblical Greek - o Competence in the field of Systematic Theology - o Competence in the field of Historical Theology - o Familiarity with Old Testament studies - o Familiarity with New Testament studies - Normally, a minimum GPA in masters-level studies of 3.5. - An acceptable score on the GRE.

-- Evidence of potential for doctoral-level research in the form of a substantial research paper. - Reading ability in theological German (expected by the time of matriculation, not necessarily at the time of admission). - Strong recommendations from three of the applicant's teachers and his or her pastor. - For international students and permanent residents of the US whose native language is not English, three tests are required to take either the TOEFL or IELTS test with the minimal scores indicated below:
+- Competence in Biblical Hebrew and Biblical Greek - Competence in the field of Systematic Theology - Competence in the field of Historical Theology - o Familiarity with Old Testament studies - o Familiarity with New Testament studies - Normally, a minimum GPA in masters-level studies of 3.5. - An acceptable score on the GRE. - Evidence of potential for doctoral-level research in the form of a substantial research paper. - Strong recommendations from three of the applicant's teachers and his or her pastor. - International students and permanent residents of the U.S. whose native language is not English are required to take either the TOEFL or IELTS test with the minimal scores indicated below: